daviligade/Meteo/README.md

 # Meteo

-Simple exercise with angularjs, bootstrap, and meteo API.
+Simple exercise with AngularJs, jQuery, Bootstrap, and Meteo API.